bihealth/bih-cluster/bih-cluster/docs/best-practice/software-installation-with-conda.md

 med0127:~$ conda install <package>=<version>
 ```

+Please note that new conda installs may ship with a recently update Python version and not all packages might have been adapted.
+E.g., if you find out that some packages don't work after starting out/upgrading to Python 3.8, simply try to downgrade Python to 3.7 with `conda install python=3.7`.

 ## Creating an environment

 Conda lets you create environments, such that you can test things in a different